qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 This manual describes the use of the ``proj.4`` and related command line utilities.
-The cartographic parameters used with ``proj.4`` are described in the user manual and are the same as those used by QGIS.
+The cartographic parameters used with ``proj.4`` are described in the user manual and are the same as those used by |qg|.

 The :guilabel:`Custom Coordinate Reference System Definition` dialog requires only two parameters to define a user CRS: